untitaker/mastodon-list-bot/README.md

 Your lists are now populated with new accounts.
 Run this program periodically to update it (this both adds and removes accounts).

-## Caveats

-This bot hammers the API a lot during sync.
+This tool hammers the API a lot during sync.
 It is likely that while it is running, it will encounter rate limits, which it will handle gracefully.
 Do not run this program more than once per day.